-When someone is splitting from a long-term partner or divorcing, there is so much to think about that it is easy to see how we can fall into making (further) big mistakes.
+When someone is splitting from a long-term partner or getting a divorce, there is so much to think about that it is easy to see how we can fall into making (further) big mistakes.
 That may seem ironic, I know.
 If the relationship is ending, maybe getting into it in the first instance was the big mistake!
 What I am thinking about more in this instance is the “do nots” when it comes to divorce: those things you should try and avoid doing as it is going to cost you more time, more heartache and possibly more money.

 Some things are easier said than done.
 For instance, we routinely advise clients not to be adversarial and not get wound up by the things their ex says and does.
 It does not help the journey towards an agreeable settlement.
 Not easy, we know.
 When emotions are running high, sometimes staying calm in the face of extreme provocation requires a higher state of Buddhism than most people on this earth can hope to achieve.